tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 Currently, a peer can send the same valid (or invalid) transaction [multiple times](https://github.com/tendermint/tendermint/blob/ff0f98892f24aac11e46aeff2b6d2c0ad816701a/mempool/v0/clist_mempool.go#L247).
 Peers do not gossip transactions to peers that have sent them that same transaction.
-But there is no check on whether a node has alrady sent the same transaction to this peer before.
+But there is no check on whether a node has already sent the same transaction to this peer before.
 There is also no check whether the transaction that is being gossiped was valid or not (assumint that invalid transactions could become valid).
 The transaction broadcast logic simply loops through the mempool and tries to send the transactions currently in the pool.